Post from August 20, 2015 (↻ May 31, 2019), filed under Philosophy.

 |Responsibility||None, product of the environment||Large, for likely choosing life circumstances and lessons in advance|

-This is no proof for anything here in the scientific sense of the word—but we already know that the scientific method is inherently limited and that we’ve at no point in history understood everything (possibly not even much).
-So inviting science for a comment here is like asking a football enthusiast watching a game how it was like to score the 1–0, when he has and can never have an idea for he’s confined to his particular side view (er—but I’ll just keep that metaphor).
+This is no proof for anything here in the scientific sense of the word—but we already know that the scientific method may be inherently limited and that we’ve at no point in history understood everything (possibly not even much).
+So inviting science for a comment here is like asking a football enthusiast watching a game how it was like to score the 1–0, when he has and can never have an idea for he’s confined to his very particular role as an observer (er—but I’ll just keep that metaphor).

 The most interesting thing about the comparison is probably the increase in meaning and freedom.
 The multiple lives model gives us a look at life that is much friendlier than common “wisdom.”
 It actually makes sense, too, for it unites a great many fundamental experiences (like dreaming and out-of-body experiences) as well as elementary spiritual ideas (like reincarnation).